muano30/muano/_posts/2022-02-21-Difference between Nosql and sql.md

 ## Explanation.

-SQL or "See-Quel" is primilarly called RDBMS or Relational Databases.
+SQL is primilarly called RDBMS or Relational Databases.
 SQL databases are table based databases.

 NoSQL is a Non-relational or Distributed Database.
 NoSQL databases can be document based, key-value pairs, graph databases.